-The Gateways program is composed of a two-course sequence, taken in the fall and spring semesters, which is designed for and required of all first-year students.
-A member of the faculty teaches both Gateways courses and the students meets this person during freshman orientation.
+The First-Year Experience program is composed of a two-course sequence, taken in the fall and spring semesters, which is designed for and required of all first-year students.
+A member of the faculty teaches both First-Year Experience courses and the students meets this person during freshman orientation.
 This faculty member serves as an advisor, mentor and friend in order to help them adjust to college, succeed in their academic pursuits, and lay down plans for career paths that they will pursue after college.
-The faculty who teach in the Gateways program do so by invitation only.
+The faculty who teach in the First-Year Experience program do so by invitation only.
 These faculty members are especially dedicated educators who are committed to helping students adapt to and succeed in college.
-Additionally, each Gateways faculty is paired with a student mentor.
-These are upper class students that have successfully completed the Gateways program.
+Additionally, each First-Year Experience program faculty is paired with a student mentor.
+These are upper-class students that have successfully completed the First-Year Experience program.
 These peer mentors offer additional support to new students both academically and socially as they help new students connect to the UT community.

 The faculty also offer guidance in making these adjustments and discuss with the students individually how they are succeeding at four and eight weeks into each semester.
 They also help the students develop their planned course of study at UT and begin to consider career paths.
 Most important of all, Gateways provides the students with a faculty member whom they can seek out for guidance with both their academic life and other aspects of life at UT.